 In addition, the supply chain for the manufacturing of our product candidates is complicated and can involve several parties.
 If we were to experience any supply chain issues, our product supply could be seriously disrupted.
-We should expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trial for CPI-006 and as we commence any clinical trials fro additional product candidates.
+We should expect that the logistical challenges associated with our supply chain will grow more complex as we expand enrollment in our clinical trial for CPI-006 and as we commence any clinical trials for additional product candidates, including CPI-818.